Mark Suppelsa: Professional career

-Suppelsa also formerly worked as a morning news anchor on the Eric and Kathy Show on WTMX-FM radio in Chicago.
-He says it was truly one of the most enjoyable highlights of his working time in Chicago...except for the 4:25am alarm clock each morning.
-He says, he quit the radio show in October 2010 because it was simply too many duties to handle in a day after he convinced WGN-TV to hire away his prized investigative producer to work on stories for television.
+Suppelsa who formerly worked as a morning news anchor on the Eric and Kathy Show on WTMX-FM radio in Chicago, says it was truly one of the most enjoyable highlights of his working time in Chicago (...except for the 4:25am alarm clock each morning.)
+He said that he quit the radio show in October 2010 after he convinced the station to reposition his investigative producer.
+He subsequently resigned stating that he had too much to handle in one day's work.

 On December 8, 2017, Suppelsa retired from WGN, ending his 39-year career in the news business.
-He cited his desire to spend more time with his family as the reason for his retirement.
+He cited his desire to get off the news carousel, and enjoy retirement with his wife.

 Personal

 Suppelsa met his wife, Candus, while working in Minneapolis in 1988.
 They have two children and live in Bigfork, Montana.

 In May 2012, Suppelsa announced that he would be taking a break from his job at WGN to enter a monthlong alcohol rehabilitation program.
 He no longer drinks alcohol.
 Suppelsa is also reported to be a vegetarian.